top of page

 In advance of the official opening of IF25 in Luxembourg today, about 40 participants gathered for a debate on how financial services providers can best serve women.

-In advance of the official opening of IF25 in Luxembourg today, about 40 participants gathered for a debate on how financial services providers can best serve women.
-Some FSPs create new, dedicated products to meet the needs and preferences of women, while others make modifications to existing products.
+The session opened with a presentation on how to integrate a gender lens into investments, institutions and financial products.
+The debate portion addressed the question: Should institutions create dedicated financial products for women or adapt existing ones to better meet their needs?
 Either way, the market opportunity is clear, as the moderators of the session noted: women’s need for credit worldwide is met at a rate about 30 percent lower than men’s, a gap valued at USD 1.7 trillion.

 There are a range of benefits to meeting women’s needs better, such as when women make more money, they are more likely to spend it on home improvement, health, nutrition and education.
 These choices benefit men, children and society as a whole.
-At one FSP in Uganda, the improvement of services to women resulted not only in better repayment rates, but also an increase in deposits, which reduced the institution’s cost of funds.
-Meanwhile, products designed for “the average woman” - if also made available to men - will align better with the needs of a subset of male clients.
+As an example, at one FSP in Uganda, the improvement of services to women resulted not only in better repayment rates, but also an increase in deposits, which reduced the institution’s cost of funds.
+Meanwhile, products designed for “the average woman” - if also made available to men - undoubtedly will align better with the needs of a subset of male clients.

 This content was presented at IF25, which is hosted by e-MFP which has about 120 members, each of which supports the provision of financial services in lower income countries.